-provided a large disaster recovery grant to The Indiana Association of United Ways in the wake of a deadly tornado in southwestern Indiana in 2012.
+Provided a large disaster recovery grant to The Indiana Association of United Ways in the wake of a deadly tornado in southwestern Indiana in 2012.
 The United Ways formed a steering committee, convened to determine a fiscal agent for the grant, collected funds from their communities as well as other donated funds from around the country, and established March2Recovery (M2R) the official long term recovery organization serving the residents of Clark, Jefferson, and Washington counties in Indiana.
-It grew out of Southern Indiana Community Organizations Active in Disaster (SINCOAD) and organized using best practices and guidance from National Voluntary Organizations Active in Disaster (NVOAD.org).
+It grew out of Southern Indiana Community Organizations Active in Disaster (SINCOAD) and organized using best practices and guidance from National Voluntary Organizations Active in Disaster.
 Within a few months after the tornado struck, M2R had created an organization structured to handle a multi-million dollar recovery.
-(Read a spotlight story on this Fund in Impact Stories.)
+(Read a spotlight story about this fund in Impact Stories.)

-coordinated recovery funding to streamline the process for non-profits to request funding from multiple local sources for disaster recovery funds in response to hurricanes Frances and Jeanne.
-The Coalition of Funders is comprised of Children’s Services Council, Community Foundation, Lost Tree Village Charitable Foundation, Sun Sentinel/McCormick Tribune Foundation, Palm Healthcare Foundation, Quantum Foundation, Allegany Franciscan Ministries and The Picower Foundation.
+Coordinated recovery funding to streamline the process for non-profits to request funding from multiple local sources for disaster recovery funds in response to Hurricanes Frances and Jeanne.
+The foundation created a coalition of funders comprised of Children’s Services Council, Community Foundation for Palm Beach and Martin Counties, FL, Lost Tree Village Charitable Foundation, Inc., Sun Sentinel/McCormick Tribune Foundation, Palm Healthcare Foundation, Quantum Foundation, Allegany Franciscan Ministries and The JPB Foundation.
 Applications received by the United Way were summarized and then discussed by the participating funders.
 Individual funders then reviewed the applications they were interested in more thoroughly, requested more information from the agency if necessary, and coordinated their funding with the other funders.

-collaborated with the United Way of Western Connecticut and a number of other funders, in order to coordinate efforts after the Sandy Hook tragedy.
+Collaborated with the United Way of Western Connecticut and a number of other funders, in order to coordinate efforts after the Sandy Hook Elementary School Shooting.
 They worked with both the greater Norwalk and greater Bridgeport long-term recovery committees and participated in the immediate and long-term planning efforts of a regional collaborative committee.
 This allowed them to hold back funding until it was really needed and use that funding to fill gaps.